didjit-one/SHA-1/README.md

 - `test_multiple_chunks()`: Tests the `my_sha1_hash` function with a message that requires multiple chunks for hashing and verifies the computed hash against an expected hash.
 - `test_performance()`: Measures the performance of the `my_sha1_hash` function compared to a library implementation of SHA-1, providing insights into the execution time difference.

-## Running the Program on the site play.rust-lang.org.

-To run your code on play.rust-lang.org, you can follow these steps:

-Go to the website [play.rust-lang.org](https://play.rust-lang.org/) .

-Clear the existing code on the page.

-Paste your code into the empty field.

-Click the "Run" button.

-Your code will be compiled and executed in the output window on the right.
-The execution result will be displayed in that area.

 ## Running the Program on the computer

 To run the program, execute the following steps: